Talent Connect Best Practices for Organizations and Representatives

 • Logistically for your team, the easier option is the drop-by Q&A. However, starting with a short overview can be helpful so students can become acclimated to the chat.

-• Consider having two reps host the group sessions together.
-We have heard feedback that when a rep hosts a group session solo, it can be challenging to talk and keep track of questions in the chat, etc. In addition, this means each rep can easily take a break!
+• Consider having two reps host the career fair together.
+We have heard feedback that when a rep hosts a fair solo, it can be challenging to talk and keep on top of the queue, etc. In addition, this means each rep can easily take a break!

 • If your meeting tool has the option to turn off audio ‘dings’ when students enter or leave a room (like in Zoom), this would be good to do to help avoid distractions for your reps.